Skip to Content

 The best way to make the paper cartouche is to cut a square of baking parchment around 50% larger than your saucepan.
 Then get all origami on it.

-Fold it in half, to a rectangle, then in half again to form a square, then into a triangle.
-Then keep folding that triangle smaller by folding it in on itself making a long thing triangle.
+Fold it in half to form a rectangle, then in half again to form a square, then into a triangle.
+Then keep folding that triangle smaller by folding it in on itself, making a long thin triangle.

 Can I use a frying pan?